stats are like crack rock

 If you have a website yourself, your stats pages are like rock to a crack whore.
 Well maybe not that bad, but I’m pretty sure you’ll be checking them out a lot.
 In my case I’m using several separate stat services, which each give me different and interesting view on what’s going on.

 I use the extreme tracking site so I can get a nice overview of the last visitors, activity of the last days, weeks and months.
-Google Analytics is awesome for it’s many graphs, and click-through interface which allows you to dig deep in your collected hits and figure out whatever you feel like figuring out.
+Google Analytics is awesome for its many graphs, and click-through interface which allows you to dig deep in your collected hits and figure out whatever you feel like figuring out.
 Most popular pages, search queries, referrers, you name it.
-To be frank, Extreme tracking has these as well, but with the Google tool you can select the time period you want to see, compare it to another etc etc. It’s crazy.
-It’s like having access to your HTTP logfiles and running AWStats on it, but better, since you don’t have to get into that technical nitty gritty of actually running those Perl scripts and all.
+To be frank, Extreme tracking has these as well, but with the Google tool you can select the time period you want to see, compare it to another etc. It’s crazy.
+It’s like having access to your HTTP logfiles and running AWStats on it, but better, since you don’t have to get into that technical nitty-gritty of actually running those Perl scripts and all.

 That being said I noticed something interesting in my hits last year.
 I got about 200 extra hits a month by doing that awesome Jeskola Buzz 60×60 compilation.
 The result was that some people who also sent in some music for the compilation posted about it on their own blogs, while linking to my own post.
 Apparently this boosted my Google PageRank in such a way that I started getting a ton of extra hits almost instantly.
 It’s still going at that rate now, so it’s safe to say a changed PageRank is causing the additional traffic, and not some extra exceptional traffic caused by the actual 60×60 thing.
 This is also reflected in the referrer hits, as none of the pages is getting an exceptional amount of hits since then.